Techmarscincus

 Techmarscincus is a genus of skink, a lizard in the family Scincidae.
 The genus is endemic to Australia, and is monotypic, containing the sole species Techmarscincus jigurru.

-Techmarscincus jigurru, commonly known as the Bartle Frere skink, is a species of rare and endangered lizard first discovered in 1981.
+Techmarscincus jigurru, commonly known as the Bartle Frere skink or Bartle Frere cool-skink, is a species of rare and endangered lizard first discovered in 1981.
 It was described and named in 1984 by the late Australian herpetologist Jeanette Covacevich.

 Geographic range

-The Bartle Frere skink is endemic to Queensland, Australia.
+The Bartle Frere skink is endemic to Mount Bartle Frere in Queensland, Australia.

 Description

 T. jigurru has a rainbow sheen color.
 Its body is long and flat, with short limbs and a long tail.

 Behaviour

 The Bartle Frere skink is agile and energetic.
 It is only seen out and basking during the day.
 It spends most of its time on top of exposed granite boulders.
 A night, it retreats into cracks in the exposed granite.
 The Bartle Frere skink tolerates juveniles in the same area, as most skinks do not.